segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 Analytics.js 2.0 introduces new ways for developers to augment events throughout the event timeline.
 This enables teams to support:

 - New privacy and consent controls before an event occurs
-- Enriching events with additional customer or page context in-flight using middleware
+- Enriching events with customer or page context in-flight using middleware
 - Collecting better metrics related to deliverability *after* a message is sent

 ## Getting Started

-Read through the [Analytics.js QuickStart Guide](/docs/connections/sources/catalog/libraries/website/javascript/quickstart/) which explains how to add Analytics.js to your site in just a few minutes.
+Read through the [Analytics.js QuickStart Guide](/docs/connections/sources/catalog/libraries/website/javascript/quickstart/) which explains how to add Analytics.js to your site.
 Once you've installed the library, read on for the detailed API reference!

 For information about upgrading to Analytics.js 2.0, see [Upgrade to Analytics.js 2.0](/docs/connections/sources/catalog/libraries/website/javascript/upgrade-to-ajs2).